amunategui/amunategui.github.io/_posts/2014-11-30-stringdist.md

 names(dfClust) <- c('modelname','cluster')
 ```
 <BR><BR>
-Let's visualize the quantities of models for each group created by the **Jaro–Winkler distance** algorithm:
+Let's visualize the quantities of models in each group created by the **Jaro–Winkler distance** algorithm:

 ```r
 plot(table(dfClust$cluster))